 Two food service programs are utilized and in the last year staffing has been shuffled around with custodians filling in to help, which has brought the cost of salaries/benefits down in that area.
-The food service account saw a positive year end, without a transfer from the general fund due to the USDA Seamless Summer and Other Options for Schools Program (SSO) as all meals were paid for through that program through the State of North Dakota.
+The food service fund saw a positive year end without a transfer from the General Fund.
+Increases in food costs were seen almost monthly, but with the help of commodities, unprocessed food grant and donated vegetables/fruits from patrons the District programs ended well.

-The District used some of the ESSER II funding of \$221,435 and ESSER III funding of \$497,311 in in the fiscal year ending June 30, 2022.
-Learning loss was addressed through additional teacher and paraprofessionals to aid in instruction.
-Some equipment and furnishings were purchased with the anticipation of using them in the new building when completed.
+The District used all of the \$221,435 in ESSER II funding and ended the fiscal 2022-2023 school term with \$219,491 of the \$497,311 in ESSER III funding.
+Learning loss was addressed through additional teacher and paras to aid in instruction.
+Additional custodian staff, transportation staff were also paid with ESSER III funds.